 Search engine optimization (SEO) is more than just ranking #1 for your acronym on Google.
-SEO for associations is a major part of a well-rounded digital marketing strategy that can enhance your authority in your industry, lead to better content, and rank you for keywords that matter.
+SEO is a major part of a well-rounded digital marketing strategy for associations that can enhance an organization’s authority in your industry, lead to better content, and rank you for keywords that matter.

 The reality is if you check your Google Analytics reports regularly then you’re checking your SEO (or lack thereof) regularly.
 It’s likely that a great deal of traffic to your association’s site – the visits called “organic” in Analytics – is visitors who have arrived from Google by typing in a specific keyword.
 If you are not deliberately optimizing your pages for important keywords, then you’re not sure if the visitors coming to your site found what they were looking for or even meant to land on your site at all.

 A high bounce rate is an indicator that visitors may have arrived expecting something different and then clicked away hoping to find something better.

 It’s one thing to say 100 people are coming to your site, but you’re not sure why, and it’s another thing to say 100 people are coming to your nonprofit website because you planned it that way by optimizing for a specific keyword.
 That’s one of the benefits of SEO for associations.

 Here are 7 reasons why your association should seriously consider investing in SEO.

 1. Other associations are doing SEO

 If you have an organization that competes against you – or even an event that competes against yours – you should assume they are using SEO to gain an advantage in the marketplace.
 There are free tools like UberSuggest that can help you understand where your competitors are ranking for specific keywords and phrases.
 It’s then your job to start strategizing on keywords that make sense for the topics you’d also like to rank for.

 2. SEO for associations is low cost